external-link Deutsch

 This is where specialized writing software comes in.
 It generally offers better tools than office software to break down a novel into small pieces and to provide these pieces with all the additional information which would otherwise consist of notebooks, spreadsheets, supplementary documents and sticky notes.
 The main purpose of this software is therefore to keep the big picture of the story in view, even if the story is constantly being expanded, shortened or restructured.
 If you move a part of the text, the summaries, notes, word count information, and everything that falls under the term “metadata” move with it, so that everything always fits together.

 Many writing programs also offer access to the collected digital research material so that everything is in one place and users only need one program for all their work.
 Of course, this requires a certain willingness to learn.
 Some writing programs have an operating concept that deviates from the standards of office software.
-This can be a hurdle for authors who do not enjoy experimenting with their PC.
 In addition, the word processing function of free writing software in particular is not always as mature as we are used to with office software.

 Why novelibre?